steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 Parent commit: zzzzzzzz 00000000 (empty) (no description set)
 ```

 but not all.
-The first thing is easy: the `zzzzzzzz` changeset and the `00000000`
+The first thing is easy: the `zzzzzzzz` change and the `00000000`
 commit are that way because this is a brand new repository: there is no
 parent commit.
 They're empty.
 We'll see if this changes once we create our
-second changeset.
+second change.

 But the part we haven't talked about yet: descriptions?

 ### Descriptions

 Descriptions are kind of like a commit message.
 But again, we're not thinking
-in commits, we're thinking in changesets.
+in commits, we're thinking in changes.
 Higher level.
-A changeset has an id,
+A change has an id,
 so we can refer to it easily with tools.
 But it's nice for humans to have some
-sort of description of what the changeset is.
-So we can add one to our changeset
+sort of description of what the change is.
+So we can add one to our change
 if we'd like:

 ```console